digihealthucsd/postable-spirometry/hardware-designs/README.md

 * .../dxf: Drawing files which can be used for laser cutting of the Oilboard and Sticker Paper parts
 * .../postcard: Single SVG file with the main oilboard components and QR code for the postcard
 * .../solidworks: Solidworks part and drawing files of the whistle components
+* .../assembly-guide: Example assembly guide for the postcard design

 # DESIGN